 Buying products online and having them mailed to your doorstep, buying online and picking up in store, or ordering curbside pickup are all becoming increasingly attractive options for many customers.

 As a result, if your franchise sells products, you may want to consider whether adding e-commerce to your website would work for your business model.

-Offering customers the option to purchase online helps franchisees offer a convenient, safe, low-stress option for customers before and after the pandemic, as well as compete with larger businesses with robust e-commerce platforms, like Amazon.
+Offering customers the option to purchase online helps franchisees provide a convenient, safe, low-stress option before and after the pandemic, as well as compete with larger businesses with robust e-commerce platforms, like Amazon.

 Learn more about adding e-commerce to your website with these resources: